GriTS: Grid table similarity metric for table structure recognition

 \section{Related Work}

-A number of prior metrics exist for evaluating methods for table structure recognition from different perspectives.
-These include the cell adjacency-based metric used in the ICDAR 2013 Table Competition, which we refer to in this paper as directed adjacency relations (DAR) \cite{gobel2012methodology, gao2019icdar}, 4-gram BLEU score (BLEU-4) \cite{li2020tablebank}, and tree edit distance similarity (TEDS) \cite{zhong2019image}.
+A number of metrics exist for evaluating table structure recognition methods.
+These include the cell adjacency-based metric used in the ICDAR 2013 Table Competition, which we refer to as directed adjacency relations (DAR) \cite{gobel2012methodology,gao2019icdar}, 4-gram BLEU score (BLEU-4) \cite{li2020tablebank}, and tree edit distance similarity (TEDS) \cite{zhong2019image}.
 In \cref{tab:tsr_metrics} we categorize these metrics across four dimensions: subtask (cell property), data structure, cell partial correctness, and overall score formulation.